JayDJayG/My_Sqlite/README.md

 ## General info

-My-sqlite program works as a functional SQL engine and CLI, implementing the following SQL commands:
+My-sqlite program works as a functional SQL engine and CLI, with the following SQL commands built-in:

 UPDATE, VALUES, INSERT, ORDER, SELECT, WHERE, DELETE, SET, and JOIN.